pranayreddyp/QualityEng/README.md

 ## Awards and and Extra Curriculars:
 - <a href="assets/John Deere.jpg" target="_blank">John Deere Leadership Recognition Award.</a>
 - Conducted a comparative study of crane hook materials (AISI 316L and AISI 4140) using finite element analysis ANSYS, Published a Research Paper <a href="assets/Finite Element Fatigue Analysis of a Crane Hook.pdf" target="_blank">Finite Element Fatigue Analysis of a Crane Hook.</a>
-- An active coordinator for the International Student Organization (ISO) at University od Michigan for coordinating with the international students and addressing their problems.
+- An active coordinator for the International Student Organization (ISO) at University of Michigan for coordinating with the international students and addressing their problems.